DerGuru/The-Resonant/New Chapters/04 - Part4/P4-10_Aftermath.md

 ﻿## Part 4 - We Are Family | Ch.
-10 - "Changed, but okay"
+10 - Changed, but okay

 Jason woke in a hospital room that smelled of antiseptic and filtered air.